Research

 Cook to keep nutrients

-Try to avoid boiling veggies in water, since their nutrients can leach into the cooking water.
-Instead, steam or roast.
-Or simmer vegetables in liquid that you will incorporate into a dish, as with soups or stews.
+Try to avoid boiling veggies in water since their nutrients can leach into the cooking water.
+Instead, steam or roast them, or simmer them in a liquid that you will incorporate into a dish, such as soups or stews.

 Cook fat-soluble vitamins in fat